luloxi/Khafundme/README.md

+# Khafundme

+dApp for funding public goods.

+Owner locks funds in a poll.
+When it ends, each project address can withdraw funds proportional to the voting they received.

+- 🐣 Project being developed by [Newbie's Lounge](https://lulox.notion.site/Newbie-s-Lounge-68ea7c4c5f1a4ec29786be6a76516878)
+- 👷‍♀️ To view current development tasks, [join this Trello board](https://trello.com/invite/b/s0vot1BA/ATTI366c508087a404ccf9343def4d76d1ce6F7899AA/newbies-lounge).
+- 🧰 To chat with other buidlers about this project, [join our Telegram group](https://t.me/+FwCZPG51UhwzOTZh)
+- 🛠️ To collaborate, [fork and pull](https://github.com/susam/gitpr) a request to this repo.

 # 🏗 Scaffold-ETH 2

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.